Pasco, Washington: Culture

+Pasco hosts the Tri-Cities Pride Festival, with an estimated attendance of 2,000 in 2022.
+It began in 2016, and organizers cancelled plans for 2023 as they reorganize as a nonprofit organization for future planning.
+In the interim, local businesses and residents planned LGBT pride events of their own despite harassment, vandalism, threats of violence and lack of support from elected officials.

 Education

 Pasco is served by the Pasco School District, Columbia Basin College, and Washington State University Tri-Cities.

 Pasco High School is the older of the city's two public high schools, and was the largest in the state before Chiawana was built.
 The city's second high school—Chiawana High School—opened in August 2009.
-Chiawana, along with Pasco High, are both one of the largest high schools in Washington State.
-The Pasco Bulldog school colors are purple and white; the Chiawana Riverhawk school colors are navy blue and silver.
+Chiawana, along with Pasco High, are among the largest high schools in Washington state.
+A third high school, Sageview, opened in 2025 to relieve crowding at Chiawana.

+There are four middle schools in Pasco, serving students ranging from grade six to eight.
+The school district has 18 elementary schools.
 In spring 2015, Delta High School (or DHS) opened in Pasco.
 It provides a STEM-based curriculum for students in grades 9–12 from three school districts in the Tri-Cities area.
 The school is operated as a collaborative effort by the Kennewick School District, Pasco School District, and Richland School District, and in partnerships with a local skill center, colleges, and businesses.
 The school has been designated by the state as an Existing Innovative School.

 Privately, Pasco and the greater Tri-Cities area is served by Tri-Cities Prep, a Catholic high school off of Road 100, and St. Patrick's grade school next door to the campus of Pasco High School.

 With a rapidly growing campus, Columbia Basin College is the largest public two-year community college in Southeastern Washington with a student body of nearly 7,000 students.
 The college was founded in 1955 and serves students from the entire Tri-Cities region.

-There are four middle schools in Pasco, serving students ranging from grade six to eight.
-The easternmost school is Ellen Ochoa Middle School, the westernmost is John McLoughlin Middle School, the one in the central part of town is Isaac Stevens Middle School, and the one in the north-west is Ray Reynolds Middle School.

-The school district has 18 elementary schools.

-Recreation

-Among all of Pasco's annual activities and events, the most popular is the Pasco Farmers Market, located in downtown Pasco.
-The market is open from May through October each year, drawing a large regional crowd and providing an outlet for farmers selling fresh produce.